Friendshao/Friendshao.github.io/whatsmore/whatsmore.md

 ### Serving for Academic Journals

+- I joined the executive board members of the journal [Science Bulletin](http://www.scibull.com)
 - I am in the editorial board for the journal [Universe](http://www.mdpi.com/journal/universe)
 - I am serving as a reviewer for [more than 20 journals](/docs/journal), and was awarded as an outstanding reviewer for the journal [Classical and Quantum Gravity](/docs/CQG2018.pdf) and the journal [Universe](/docs/Universe2018.pdf)